artuross/rcwz.pl/content/posts/2023-03-26-kubernetes-is-hard.md

 This brings me to my point: **production is hard**.
 You need to manage applications, logs, metrics, storage, databases, backups, load balancing, deployments, secrets and hundreds of other things.
 Even more if you're working with microservices.

 You need to do all of these things whether you use Kubernetes or not.
 With cloud, you get a lot of that for a price and if you're willing to pay that price and accept that part of it comes with a vendor lock-in, you can significantly simplify your stack.
-But even the best cloud services don't offer what Kubernetes offers: a choice.
+That's what we did before Kubernetes was _the cool thing_ and it worked just fine.

-With Kubernetes you can evolve your stack.
-If you're small and don't need autoscaling, you don't need to have HPA.
-Maybe some of your apps are better scaled vertically?
-Use VPA.
-Perhaps you need some advanced scaling capabilities?
-Use KEDA.
-Or bring your own.
+Forget the hype, there's a reason why Kubernetes is being adopted by so many companies.
+It allows dev teams to not worry about all these things; all they must do is to write a simple YAML file.
+More importantly, teams no longer need to ask DevOps/infra folks to add DNS entry and create a Load Balancer just to expose a service.
+They can do it on their own, in a declarative manner, _if_ you have an operator do to it.

 ## Should you use Kubernetes?

-No. Just because Kubernetes works for one company doesn't mean it will work for you too.
-Kubernetes is hard, but that's because production and microservices and software is hard.
-If you can simplify your workflow with existing solutions, do it, because it will save you time and money.
-Consider the tradeoffs and make decisions based on that.
+With Kubernetes the "burden" of maintenance of the clusters is on DevOps/infra teams.
+Is it going to work for every company?
+No. Does it make sense if you have 3 microservices?
+Maybe.
+Maybe not.
+If you reach a certain scale then go for it.
+Maybe your use case is simple enough that adopting Kubernetes is too costly.

-If existing solutions are too complex or don't solve your problem, develop your own, just remember there's a cost to it too: now you need to maintain it, build documentation for internal teams, train new people to use it.
+Adopting Kubernetes means that you have a unified dev experience that you can adapt as you grow.
+Mix and match operators to create powerful automations when you need them.
+Consider autoscaling: what is the right way to autoscale your services?
+Should you scale it horizontally, vertically?
+Maybe the service should scale with open connections?
+Maybe you don't need autoscaling at all.

 I like Kubernetes.
 I like it a lot.
 Would I use it for every case?
-No. Would I consider it for every case?
-Certainly yes.
+No. Would I consider it for every company?
+Probably.
 It gives you so many great things out of the box and you can push it very far.
 Does that mean you need to run everything on Kubernetes?
 No.